 SEL’s Role in Solving Chronic Absenteeism

-A growing body of evidence shows that improving a school’s climate and culture can reduce chronic absences.
-Now more than ever, schools serve diverse student populations from varied backgrounds.
-A recent study by the Hamilton Project found that schools have lower absentee rates when students feel their school climate and culture is caring and supportive of them.
+SEL can help schools reduce chronic absenteeism and improve attendance rates.
+Much research shows that improving a school’s climate and culture is an important way to achieve this goal.
+For example, a study by the Hamilton Project found that schools have lower absentee rates when students feel their school climate and culture is caring and supportive of them.

-SEL plays an integral part in improving school climate and culture, which in turn can reduce chronic absences.
-Extensive research has shown that in addition to increasing student achievement, SEL also fosters a positive school climate and culture and promotes prosocial behaviors such as kindness, empathy, sharing, and compassion.
-SEL also can engage students in learning, get them excited about school, and reduce depression and stress.
-These are all factors critical to student attendance.
+SEL programs can play an integral role in improving school climate and culture, especially in schools with diverse student populations.
+This, in turn, can reduce chronic absences.
+In addition, SEL can increase student achievement and promote prosocial behaviors such as kindness, empathy, sharing, and compassion.
+SEL programs also can engage students in learning, get them excited about school, and reduce depression and stress — all factors critical to student attendance.

-Forming a workgroup tasked to improve a school’s climate and culture through SEL
+- Forming a workgroup tasked to improve a school’s climate and culture through SEL

-Teaching educators about SEL and how to teach it to students
+- Teaching educators about SEL and how to teach it to students

-Establishing school-wide norms, expectations, and values around SEL
+- Establishing school-wide norms, expectations, and values around SEL

-Developing bullying prevention programs
+- Developing bullying prevention programs

-Taking time for SEL assessment and instruction
+- Taking time for SEL assessment and instruction